 5. If you cancel your booking

-Should the client wish to cancel, cancellation charges will be imposed.
-These are calculated from the day written or verbal notification is received by the Company or their authorised travel agent as a percentage of the total tour price per person cancelling, excluding any amendment charges and insurance premiums.
-The cancellation charges shown below are those which will apply to most tours.
+Should you wish to cancel, cancellation charges will be imposed.
+These are calculated from the day written or verbal notification is received by us or our authorised travel agent as a percentage of the total trip price per person cancelling, excluding any amendment charges.
+The cancellation charges shown below are those which will apply to most trips.
 However, some suppliers have conditions which require the payment of higher or different charges (including the imposition of 100% cancellation charges well in advance of the normal balance due date) which you will have to pay in the event of cancellation.
-You will be advised at the time of booking if this is the case for your tour.
+You will be advised at the time of booking if this is the case for your trip.

-a) 100 and more days before tour start date – retention of deposit
+a) 100 and more days before trip start date – loss of deposit

-b) 60-99 days before tour start date – 50% or retention of deposit if higher
+b) 60-99 days before trip start date – 50% or loss of deposit if higher

 Cancellation by You due to Unavoidable & Extraordinary Circumstances: